john-itcsolutions/cheirrs/README.md

 `cd path/to/cheirrs/elastos-smartweb-service`

-The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web container ie the blockchain addresses and ports for smart-web.
-Build the 'smart' docker container, after deploying the kubernetes containers for each of smart-web and pgadmin4, so you know the relevant addresses to use (check on `juju status`) - see below:
+The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the load-balancer container ie the blockchain addresses and ports to access the smart-web environment.
+Smart-web could be running on any of the kubernetes-workers, as can pgadmin4.

-The blockchain server ip-addresses in the .env.example file need to match the address of kubernetes-worker/0, here.
+The blockchain server ip-addresses in the .env.example file need to match the address of kubeapi-load-balancer/0, here.
 Also the database details will require alteration.

 Ensure you are in cheirrs/elastos-smartweb-service directory.

-At this point you can get and edit the addresses for the various blockchain connections in .env.example from the address of kubernetes-worker/0.
-In cheirrs/elastos-smartweb-service/ you simply:
+At this point you can get and edit the addresses for the various blockchain connections in .env.example from the address of kubeapi-load-balancer/0.
+You also need to edit __init__.py in grpc_adenine to insert correct database (master) ip-address.
+Then, in cheirrs/elastos-smartweb-service/ you simply:

 `docker image build -t smart .`